hnguyen1223/movements/README.md

 This is a mono repo for a set of web app, extension and backend for a RSS reader.

 Main components
+- Web app
+    - Feed reader: Angular SPA that wraps a shared feed-reader feature libary
+- Extension
-* Web app - Feed reader
+    - Options page: Feed reader (shared feature library)
-* Browser Extension - Visual tool to create custom mapping from list-like website to feed
-* Backend - load feed, scrap websites from custom mapping
+    - Response header modification for CORS: static rules through `declarativeNetRequest` permission
+    - Content script: Custom mapping creator
+- Cors-proxy: proxy web app requests if browser extension is not installed

 ## Inspirations
 This is both a personal project that addresses some of my needs and a testing ground for Nx architecture with monorepo to solve some problems with more complex projects e.g. code duplication, circular dependencies, growing shared module and mental overhead to manage all of those.